Fil-Language/filc/CONTRIBUTING.md

 By contributing to filc, you agree that your contributions will be licensed under the [LICENSE](LICENSE.md) file in the root directory of this source tree.

-Each file *MUST* begin with the license text.
+Each code file *MUST* begin with the license text.

-**Pull request**

-When submitting your pull request please follow the provided template.
-Our team will review your code as soon as possible.
+To help you to contribute, we recommend you to use [`nix-shell`](https://nixos.org/download/).
+It will help you to have the same tools at the same version as all others filc developers.
+Then you can use scripts present in `bin` directory to build and test filc.

+### Open a pull request

+Once all your changes are done, you can open a pull request on top of `master` branch.
+An integrator will review your code.
+When it's all good, the integrator will merge your pull request.
+Congratulations 🎉 you've contributed to filc!

 ## Security